|Hours:||8.00am - 4.30pm Tuesday, Wednesday & Friday|

 We recommend that they are stored in a safe but easily accessible, with a photocopy attached to your fridge so that Ambulance paramedics can easily access your Advance Care Plan when needed.

-- Talk to your General Practitioner or Pactice Nurse about completing the Advance Care Planning process.
+To proceed, talk to your General Practitioner or Practice Nurse about completing the Advance Care Planning process.